 Hearing the stark words in the stillness of the room, he felt his own deep flush.
 Would he ever be able to say words like that to Michael, except mumbled into his spit-soaked pillow?
 He doubted it.
 But a man could dream.

 Except time, as Michael had said, was the thief of dreams.

 Photos unless captioned are from Wikipedia or Yahoo! images.

-Here are a few images I’ve put together as preliminary promos.
+Here are a few file images I’ve put together in a collage as an early promo.

 Find an array of links, excerpts, reviews and more here: